-Variable Measured: Nitrate-N, ammonium-N, soluble reactive phosphate (SRP), total nitrogen, total phosphorus, dissolved organic carbon.
+Variable Measured: Nitrate-N, ammonium-N, soluble reactive phosphate (SRP), total nitrogen (TN), total phosphorus, dissolved organic carbon (DOC).

 Nitrogen and phosphorous nutrient determinations are analyzed on an OI Analytical Flow Solution IV (FSIV) instrument.
-Simultaneous determinations of nitrate and orthophosphate may be analyzed from a single aliquot by use of a stream splitter.
-In the same manner, total N and total P are analyzed simultaneously.
+Simultaneous determinations of nitrate and SRP may be analyzed from a single aliquot by use of a stream splitter.
+In the same manner, TN and TP are analyzed simultaneously.
 Ammonium determinations are performed as a single analyte.
 A windows based software program (WINFLOW) purchased with the FSIV allows automation of the analyzer.
 Regression curve information, graphic display during analyses, and calculated results provide the operator immediate information about samples.
 At the completion of each run, data files are electronically stored on instrument’s computer and also transferred to offsite backup data storage.

 Inorganic Nitrogen (N) and Phosphorous (P) (nitrate, ammonium, and ortho- phosphate or SRP, soluble reactive phosphate) are run within one month of sample collection.

-2002: May = a bailer came untied and lodged into the bottom of A-2.
+Summary of All Changes:2002: May - a bailer came untied and lodged into the bottom of A-2.
 Numerous attempts have been made to remove it but all have failed.

 2010: March 5.
 Repairs have been made to the prairie wells (P-2, 3, 4, 5, 6 and 7).
 Dr. Gwen Macpherson recommended packing the base of the cement slab with bentonite to eliminate the possibility of overland water flow into the wells.
 Water from Kings Creek was used to wet down the bentonite.
 P-4 also has a large crack in the cement base; the cement is “pulling” away from the metal housing.
 Bentonite was poured into the crack and around the base.